The Adjuster Wants to take a Recorded Statement After An Accident

 What Are the Right Things to Do After a Serious Car Accident in DC, Maryland, or Virginia?

 Take your time and start healing from your injuries before you talk to the insurance company.
 And our clients don't have to talk to the insurance company - ever.
 We do all of that for them.
 If you've been in a serious accident and you feel like you are being "handled" by your insurance company?
-Contact us a call today at 202-393-3320 and you will speak with an experienced person who can help you take the next steps in your claim.
+Contact us today at 202-393-3320 and you will speak with an experienced person who can help you take the next steps in your claim.